SirSplat/dvdrental/README.md

         -p 5555:5432 \
         sirsplat/dvdrental:latest
     ```
-* Execute pg_prove, this is so that you can see the state of your database prior to doing anything with it.
+* Execute [pg_prove](https://github.com/theory/tap-parser-sourcehandler-pgtap), this is so that you can see the state of your database before doing anything with it.
     ```
     ~/pg_prove --ext .sql -r -h localhost -p 5555 -U dbo -d dvdrental -f ./pgprove
     ```